MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-app-control-for-business.md

 ms.author: wscontent
 author: xelu86
-ms.contributor: Dona Mukherjee, PM ms.date: 10/16/2024
+ms.contributor: Dona Mukherjee, PM ms.date: 10/15/2024
 ---

-# How to configure App Control for Business
+# How to configure App Control for Business with OSConfig

 App Control for Business is a software-based security layer that reduces attack surface by enforcing an explicit list of software that is allowed to run.
 Microsoft developed a default policy for Windows Server 2025, which can be implemented on the server using PowerShell cmdlets.
 App Control implementation is facilitated by using the OSConfig security configuration platform and provides two main operation modes: